deadlegenden/File-Change-Monitor/README.md

 # File-Change-Monitor
-Simple monitor of changes, deletions, creation, renaming, written only on winapi and 90<lines of code
+Simple monitor of changes, deletions, creation, renaming of files/folders written only on winapi and 90<lines of code
 ![Screenshot](screenshot.png)